robvanson/akouste/README.md

 Stimuli are organized as tables with named columns and each row containing the information of a single presentation.
 Necessary information contained in each row are the stimulus files (audio/video) or values (text fields) to be presented, and, for the analysis, the experimental conditions they represent.

-The stimulus tables can be constructed in a simple spreadsheet table and saved as a CSV (comma separated values) file.
+The stimulus tables can be constructed in a simple spreadsheet table and saved as a CSV (comma separated values) file, demonstrated in this [video](https://youtu.be/sYVBrWeSlVg).
 For practical reasons, it is advisable to use the ; as a separation symbol (semicolon separated values) as *akoúste* cannot handle comma-separated values that themselves contain comma's.

 | A                      | B                   | X                         | LangA       | LangB       | LangX        |
 | ---------------------- | ------------------- | ------------------------- | ----------- | ----------- | ------------ |